DeathWired/website/README.md

 # Deafwired
-### This is my website, containing everything about me and where =I am.
+### This is my website, containing everything about me and where I am.